^

 Amoxiclav

 Combined antibacterial agent.
-Contains an active ingredient from the group of penicillins with a wide spectrum of action.
+Contains an active component from the penicillin group with a wide spectrum of action.

-• Indications for use: urogenital and gynecological infections, mixed infections, pneumonia, gonorrhea, skin and soft tissue infections, bone and joint infections, otitis media, sinusitis, prevention of purulent-septic complications in the postoperative period.
+• Indications for use: urogenital and gynecological infections, mixed infections, pneumonia, gonorrhea, skin and soft tissue infections, bone and joint infections, otitis, sinusitis, prevention of purulent-septic complications in the postoperative period.

-• How to use: orally, before meals.
+• Method of administration: orally, before meals.
 The maximum daily dosage for adults is 6000 mg.
-The duration of therapy is 5-14 days.
+Duration of therapy is 5-14 days.

 • Contraindications: intolerance to the components of the drug, hepatitis, cholestatic jaundice.
-In case of overdose, more pronounced adverse reactions occur, treatment is symptomatic.
+In case of overdose, more pronounced side effects occur, treatment is symptomatic.

-Presentation: 250 mg tablets, 2X 125/500 mg tablets, Quiktab tablets, powder for oral suspension, powder for solution for intravenous administration.
+Release form: tablets of 250 mg, tablets 2X of 125/500 mg, Quicktab tablets, powder for preparation of oral suspension, powder for preparation of solution for intravenous administration.

 Ceftriaxone

-Third generation cephalosporin antibiotic.
-It has bactericidal properties, is active against gram-positive and gram-negative microorganisms.
+A third-generation cephalosporin antibiotic.
+It has bactericidal properties and is active against gram-positive and gram-negative microorganisms.

 • Indications for use: infectious diseases caused by bacteria sensitive to the drug.
-Infections of the genitourinary organs, gynecological infections, infections of the ENT organs, upper and lower respiratory tract.
+Urogenital infections, gynecological infections, ENT infections, upper and lower respiratory tract infections.
 Lyme disease, bacterial meningitis, typhoid fever.

-• Method of application: intravenously and intramuscularly.
+• Method of administration: intravenous and intramuscular.
 The dosage and duration of treatment is determined by the attending physician, individually for each patient.

 • Side effects: nausea, vomiting, diarrhea, cholestatic jaundice, hepatitis, allergic reactions, pain at the injection site, phlebitis.

-• Contraindications: hypersensitivity to cephalosporins, penicillins, renal and hepatic failure.
+• Contraindications: hypersensitivity to cephalosporins, penicillins, renal and hepatic insufficiency.

-• Overdose: prolonged use of the drug may cause changes in the blood picture.
+• Overdose: Long-term use of the drug may cause changes in the blood picture.
 Treatment is symptomatic.

-Release form: powder for solution for injections of 0.5, 1 and 2 g in vials.
+Release form: powder for preparation of injection solution of 0.5, 1 and 2 g in vials.

 Ofloxacin

-A broad-spectrum antibacterial agent from the group of fluoroquinolones.
-Affects mainly gram-negative bacteria.
+A broad-spectrum antibacterial agent from the fluoroquinolone group.
+Affects primarily gram-negative bacteria.
 Has bactericidal properties.

 • Indications for use: infectious diseases of the urinary tract, abdominal cavity, kidneys, inflammation of the prostate gland, gonorrhea.
 Infections of the respiratory tract, ENT organs, skin and soft tissues.

-• Method of application: inside 0.2 g 2 times a day.
+• Directions for use: orally 0.2 g 2 times a day.
 The course of treatment is 7-10 days.

-• Side effects: allergic reactions, stool disorders, insomnia, headaches, anxiety, thrombocytopenia, impaired perception of taste and smell, photosensitivity.
+• Side effects: allergic reactions, bowel disorders, insomnia, headaches, anxiety, thrombocytopenia, impaired perception of taste and smell, photosensitivity.

-• Contraindications: intolerance to quinolones, epilepsy, children and adolescents.
+• Contraindications: intolerance to quinolones, epilepsy, childhood and adolescence of patients.

 Erythromycin

-Antimicrobial agent, is active against gram-positive and gram-negative microorganisms.
-It is better tolerated than penicillins, so it can be used to treat patients allergic to penicillin.
+Antimicrobial agent, exhibits activity against gram-positive and gram-negative microorganisms.
+It is better tolerated than penicillins, so it can be used to treat patients with penicillin allergy.

-• Indications for use: infectious diseases of the lungs, organs of the genitourinary system, osteomyelitis, syphilis, bronchiectasis.
+• Indications for use: infectious diseases of the lungs, genitourinary system, osteomyelitis, syphilis, bronchiectasis.
 The ointment is used for infected wounds, pustular skin lesions, bedsores.

 • Side effects: nausea, vomiting, diarrhea, liver dysfunction, allergic reactions.